Looks Unfamiliar: John Rain – They Probably Made Mick Fleetwood And Samantha Fox Look Like The Hitman And Her

 Further Listening

 John has also appeared on Tim’s Marvel Cinematic Universe podcast It’s Good, Except It Sucks talking about Doctor Strange, which you can find here.
+You can also find John on The Golden Age Of Children’s TV talking about Grange Hill here.

 John also appears in The Best Of Looks Unfamiliar alongside Martin Belam on the Laurel And Hardy cartoon, Jenny Morrill on the Just Seventeen Yearbook, Jack Kibble-White on Don’t Give Up Your Day Job by Richard Digance, Phil Norman on The Country Life Christmas Box, Ben Baker on Looks Familiar, and Tim on The Zeitgeist Tapes talking to Emma Burnell and Steve Fielding about politics and Doctor Who, which you can find here.